Rosuav/shed/CarePackage.md

 * **Maltesers** brag that you can't eat just one.
 I'll leave it to you to decide whether that's a good thing or not.

-* I didn't think **pineapple-flavoured chocolates** were particularly Antipodean, but I'm told they are, so here they are.
-This is another brand that Cadbury owns, but is famous enough to retain on the packaging.

 * **Creme Eggs** are found in two basic sizes - I guess they correspond to pigeon eggs and chook eggs.
 Oh right.
 "Chook" is our word for "chicken", specifically the animal as opposed to the food.
 Creme Eggs don't taste like chicken though,